 Job titles within the ethics and compliance field range from entry-level compliance analysts, assistants or specialists, to chief compliance and/or ethics officers, which are typically vice president positions.
 Job descriptions will differ depending upon the industry and the individual company within the industry.
 Some positions deal with only the technical aspects of a company’s compliance requirements (i.e., Medicare/Medicaid compliance regulations) while other roles will more broadly encompass a range of ethics and compliance related responsibilities ensuring compliance with the seven elements of the U.S. Federal Sentencing Guidelines.
 While there is no one model or job description for an ethics and compliance professional, an emphasis on corporate oversight and corporate conscience in order to deter illegal and unethical conduct in an organization is essential.

-The survey data revealed that Chief Compliance Officers at the largest companies (more than $3 billion in annual revenues) earn an average of $272,002 while those at small organizations with revenues of less than $5 million earned $145,400.
-Salaries averaged $191,367 at the Director level, $125,970 at the Manager level and $81,956 for the Assistant/Specialist level of the largest companies (again, more than $3 billion in annual revenues), to $108,530 for the Director level, $95,994 for Manager level and $67,266 for those at companies with revenues of less than $5 million.
+The survey data revealed that chief compliance officers at the largest companies (more than $3 billion in annual revenues) earned an average of $275,722, while those at small organizations (less than $5 million in annual revenues) earned $121,653.
+With respect to positions of director, manager, specialist or assistant, salaries ranged from $183,836 for the director level, $126,615 for manager level and $81,294 for the assistant/specialist level at the largest companies (again, more than $3 billion in annual revenues), to $116,455 for the director level, $98,989 for manager level and $69,290 for the assistant/specialist level at small companies (revenues of less than $5 million).

 “The data reveals the growing importance and reach of compliance and ethics officers,” said SCCE CEO Roy Snell.
 “Compensation reflects the fact that this profession is growing, and the data showed that a sizable number now manage compliance globally.”